Only the performances in the Final Event count towards awards.

 The highest-scoring Junior Group finalist studying at Secondary 3 / Grade 9 / Year 10 or below will be given the Best Young Contestant Award.

 In each group, the highest-scoring finalist who applied to participate for the first time will be given the Best First-Time Contestant Award.

 Eligible contestants who tie for the same highest score will all be awarded.

 Grand School Prize

 Each Gold, Silver and Bronze medallist will be awarded 5, 2 and 1 point(s) respectively.
-The sum of points for all medallists in a school, excluding those nominated by the HKACE, will constitute the school score.
+The sum of points for all medallists in a school will constitute the school score.
 The three schools with the highest school scores will be awarded Grand School Prizes.

 Invitation to the HKOI Training Team

-Medallists will then be invited to join the HKOI Training Team for intensive training.
-For those who hold the Hong Kong Permanent Identity Card, they will also be invited to the Team Formation Test that will be held during April/May to select delegates for IOI and NOI.
+Gold, Silver and Bronze medallists will then be invited to join the HKOI Training Team for intensive training.
+For those who hold the Hong Kong SAR Passport, they will also be invited to the Team Formation Test that will be held during April/May to select delegates for external competitions.
 The detailed criteria of selection would be available one month before the Team Formation Test.